sandybioteck/RTCpredictor/README.md

 RTpred is a software tool for the prediction of read-through chimeric RNAs from RNA-Seq data.

 **System Requirements:**
 Linux or Mac OS with at least 5GB RAM.
-Also work on Windows OS via Cygwin.
+Also works on Windows OS via Cygwin or WSL (Windows Subsystem for Linux).

 **Installation Instructions:**
 This software requires 4 dependencies which needs to be installed/fulfilled prior to running it.